davetron5000/wtf-is-a-webpack/markdown/production.md

 Our general requirements at this point are:

-* No minifcation or hashing in development
+* No minification or hashing in development
 * Minify **and** hash in production
 * Output development files in a different location than production files (so we don't get confused about what's what).
-* Avoid duplicatng coniguration if at-all possible.
+* Avoid duplicating configuration if at-all possible.

 Since we don't have much configuration now, this shouldn't be a problem.